lyvinhhung/Udacity-Data-Analyst-Nanodegree/p7 - Design and Analyze A:B Testing /README.md

 #### 1.1 Metric Choice
 > List which metrics you will use as invariant metrics and evaluation metrics here.

-+ Invariant metrics: Number of cookies, Number of clicks, Click-through-probability
++ Invariant metrics: Number of cookies, Number of clicks
 + Evaluation metrics: Gross conversion, Retention, Net conversion